 The commentor is pointing out that when ISTA negotiates to deliver I2R LMR in the Secure LTF operation (NTB or TB), it would need to send Secure LTF parameter element to provide the measurement SAC value corresponding to the measurement result and in addition to conveying LTF offset in the TB case as it can be used for additional authentication feedback,

+Resolution for CID 287874: TGaz editor modify the text below in page 175 line 29

-An RSTA transmitting an LMR frame, containing range measurement results measured from an I2R NDP and a R2I NDP, shall include the Secure LTF Parameters element in the protected LMR frame and set the Measurement SAC subfield in the Secure LTF Parameters element in the protected LMR frame to the same value as in the SAC subfield in the STA Info field with AID equal to 2043 in the Ranging NDP Announcement frame that solicited the I2R NDP and the R2I NDP.
+An RSTA transmitting an LMR frame or an ISTA when negotiated to transmit I2R LMR frame, containing range measurement results measured from an I2R NDP and a R2I NDP, shall include the Secure LTF Parameters element in the protected LMR frame and set the Measurement SAC subfield in the Secure LTF Parameters element in the protected LMR frame to the same value as in the SAC subfield in the STA Info field with AID equal to 2043 in the Ranging NDP Announcement frame that solicited the I2R NDP and the R2I NDP.

 Discussion for CID 287873

+The commentor is pointing out that the spec still mentions that ISTA would need to use the Validation SAC to generate the ista-ltf-key and ltf-iv values as it was expected in the previous version of the specs however with the new version the Validation SAC in no longer needed.

+Resolution for CID 287873: TGaz editor change the text in page 174 line 19 as shown below:

-The commentor is pointing out that the spec still mentions that ISTA would need to use the Validation SAC to generate the ista-ltf-key and ltf-iv values as it was expected in the previous version of the specs however with the new version the Validation SAC in no longer needed.Or the ista-ltf-key and ltf-iv for generating secure HE-LTF based on (#1830, #1832) the values of the Secure LTF Counter (#2289) and the corresponding Validation SAC subfields in the Secure LTF Parameters element in the last protected IFTM frame or last protected LMR frame, received from the RSTA; see 11.21.6.4.5.4 (Secure LTF octet stream generation). (#3123)
+Or the ista-ltf-key and ltf-iv for generating secure HE-LTF based on (#1830, #1832) the values of the Secure LTF Counter (#2289) in the Secure LTF Parameters element in the last protected IFTM frame or last protected LMR frame, received from the RSTA; see 11.21.6.4.5.4 (Secure LTF octet stream generation). (#3123)

 Discussion for CID 287872: